pbanos/botanic/README.md

   botanic tree [command]

 Available Commands:
-  grow        Grow a tree from a set of data predict     Predict a value for a sample answering questions test        Test the performance of a tree
+  grow        Grow a tree from a dataset predict     Predict a value for a sample answering questions test        Test the performance of a tree